GuildOfWeavers/distaff/docs/programs.md

 # Programs in Distaff VM
-Distaff VM consumes programs structured in a form of an execution graph.
+Distaff VM consumes programs are structured in a form of an execution graph.
 The purpose of this graph is twofold:

 1. To describe program execution semantics.
 2. To define structure of program hash.

-These are related by distinct because two programs which are semantically the same can be reduced to two distinct hashes, depending on how the execution graph is structured.
+These are related but distinct because two programs which are semantically the same can be reduced to two distinct hashes, depending on how the execution graph is structured.

 Program execution graph is constructed from a set of nodes called *program blocks*.
 Each program block has its own structure and execution semantics.
 In the following sections we describe these programs blocks, give a few examples of how program graphs are constructed from these blocks, define methodology for computing program hashes from program graphs, and finally, describe how program hash is computed within the VM.